the1lab/1lab/src/1Lab/HIT/Truncation.lagda.md

 image of $f$ is a proposition; Then we can map from $\| A \| \to \im f
 \to B$.

-From the discussion in [1Lab.Counterexamples.Sigma], we know the definition of image, or more properly of $(-1)$-image:
+From the discussion in [Counterexamples.Sigma], we know the definition of image, or more properly of $(-1)$-image:

-[1Lab.Counterexamples.Sigma]: 1Lab.Counterexamples.Sigma.html
+[Counterexamples.Sigma]: Counterexamples.Sigma.html

 ```agda
 image : ∀ {ℓ ℓ'} {A : Type ℓ} {B : Type ℓ'} → (A → B) → Type _